 Cannabis clones do best if their cut stems have a lot of carbohydrates and root growth hormones.
 If you plan to make your own cuttings, take these steps to prepare the mother plants:

 - For three or four days before you take the cuttings, flush the mother plant with lots of water to reduce her nitrogen levels (misting the leaves with lots of water is the easiest way unless you’re growing hydroponically)

 - As nitrogen falls, carbohydrates increase, and that’s good for cuttings

-- Plan to take cuttings close to the main stem of the plant so there is a higher concentration of root growth hormones
+- Plan to take cuttings close to the main stem of the plant so that there is a higher concentration of root growth hormones.

 Once your plants are ready to provide you with cuttings, get your tools ready to use.
 Gather up new, sharp razor blades that you have sterilized with alcohol.
 Prepare your rooting containers and substrate, like rockwool.
 And have your cloning gel on hand.